santakmohanty/Gold/README.md

 4. jinja2 (template rendering)
 5. RQ Worker (for async tasking)

+## Technical Details

+### Tech Stack

+- Django (Web Framework)
+- Postgresql (Database)
+- SQLAlchemy (ORM for the project)
+    - All the SQL queries are written with SQLAlchemy in mind
+    - Has great performance compared to Django's default ORM
+- Alembic
+    - DB migration tool, to use with SQLAlchemy
+    - To generate migrations from models & reflect those migrations in the database
+- Jinja
+    - Web Template Engine
+    - Better performance in terms of rendering than Django's default Template Engine
+- RQ Worker
+    - To schedule tasks

+### Workflow

+#### Directory Structure

+- `src/`
+    - Root of the application

+- `src/apps/main/`
+    - Contains all the logic of components in separate directories related to
+        - Migrations
+        - Static files (CSS, JS, & Plugins (Bootstrap4, SB-Admin2))
+        - Models' logic
+        - Views
+        - Tasks (Sending emails)
+        - HTML Templates (layouts & pages for screens)
+        - Alembic & Jinja configurations
+    - `urls.py`
+        - All the urls for the project will come here
+    - `middleware/admin_auth_middleware.py`
+        - A middeware, that intercepts incoming requests & responses
+    -  `migratoins/versions/`
+        - Contains all the Alembic migrations
+        - File Naming Convention: `revisionID_description.py`
+    - `models/`
+        - `base.py` contains SQLAlchemy driver URL & session
+        - Rest of the files have inherited `base.py`'s `BaseModel` class and are having model structure & definitions to access data using SQLAlchemy
+    - `tasks/send_email.py` contains a Celery task that would send an email
+    -  `views/base_view.py` has decorators' definitions & the `BaseView` class handles requests from routes

+- `src/config/config.yml`
+    - Contains (Django) App's SECRET Key, Email & Database configurations
+    - `settings.py` and other files will reference to it and fetch credentials to be used in the app.

+- `src/project/`
+    -  `settings.py` has all the global settings of the app
+    - `urls.py` refers to `apps/main/`'s URLs & specifies root directory to store MEDIA files.

 ## Already in Project
 #### In the project the word <project> refers to the project that you are working on, change this reference before starting anythin in this boiler template. start by changing the name of the directory src/project to src/project_name and run the server, change at other places where you see any error
 * ### helper.py